-The Company is eligible for tax credit under Section 100C of the Income Tax Ordinance, 2001 from donations, voluntary contributions, subscriptions and so much of the income chargeable under the head "income from business" as is expended in Pakistan for the purposes of carrying out welfare activities, and the remaining amount is chargeable to tax at applicable tax rates under the Income Tax Ordinance, 2001.
+The Company has applied for registeration as not for profit organization under section 2(36) of the Income Tax Ordinance, 2001 and shall be eligible for tax credit under Section 100C of the Income Tax Ordinance, 2001 from donations, voluntary contributions, subscriptions and so much of the income chargeable under the head "income from business" as is expended in Pakistan for the purposes of carrying out welfare activities, and the remaining amount shall be chargeable to tax at applicable tax rates under the Income Tax Ordinance, 2001.
+Adjustment, if any, in respect of current year tax expense shall be made in ensuing period upon registration of the Company under section 2(36) of the Income Tax Ordinance, 2001.